turri21/FlappyBird_Senhor/README.md

+-=(Flappy Bird_Senhor notes)=-

-Flappy Bird MiSTer QMTECH -- Tested: Working Video 720p, 1080p & Sound.
+Tested: Working Video 720p, 1080p & Sound.
 You have to use a gamepad to play or you may redefine the keyboard keys through Flappy Bird's menu.

 # Flappy Bird